 Key Questions Answered in This Report:

-The global heat exchanger market was worth around US$ 15.4 Billion in 2019.
+The global heat exchanger market reached a value of US$ 14.9 Billion in 2020.

 The sudden outbreak of the COVID-19 pandemic, in the early 2020, has negatively impacted the market for heat exchangers due to disrupted supply chains and unavailability of raw materials.